bible-technology/scribe-docs/docs/autographa-live/Part-2/Book-and-Chapter/p2-2-1-how-to-choose-book-chap.md

 -   Click on **Book and Chapter** menu

+-   Select the book you want to translate

 Figure 2.2.1.1 displays the **Book** menu

 ![alt text](../../../../static/AutographaLiveImages/Book_Chapter/book-menu-fig-2.2.1.1.jpg 'Book menu') _Figure 2.2.1.1 - Book menu_

--   Select the book you want to translate.

 Figure 2.2.1.2 displays the **Chapter** menu of the selected book.